harisbashir1/davids-driveways/README.md

 END
 $$
 DELIMITER ;

 DELIMITER $$
-CREATE TRIGGER `log_quote_updates` AFTER UPDATE ON `quotes` FOR EACH ROW BEGIN INSERT INTO quotes_log( id, address, squareFeet, proposedPrice, note, createdAt, username, proposed_start,proposed_end, quote_status)
+CREATE TRIGGER `log_quote_updates` AFTER UPDATE ON `quotes` FOR EACH ROW BEGIN
+    -- Insert into quotes_log when a quote is updated INSERT INTO quotes_log( id, address, squareFeet, proposedPrice, note, createdAt, username, proposed_start, proposed_end, quote_status)
     VALUES (
-    NEW.id, -- Use NEW for the current updated value NEW.address,
-    NEW.squareFeet,
-    NEW.proposedPrice,
-    NEW.note,
-    NOW(), -- Current timestamp for log creation NEW.username,
-    NEW.proposed_start,
-    NEW.proposed_end,
-    NEW.quote_status -- Use NEW for the updated status );
+        NEW.id, NEW.address, NEW.squareFeet, NEW.proposedPrice, NEW.note, NOW(), NEW.username, NEW.proposed_start, NEW.proposed_end, NEW.quote_status
+    );
 END
 $$
 DELIMITER ;

 DELIMITER $$
-CREATE TRIGGER `after_bill_insert` AFTER INSERT ON `bills` FOR EACH ROW BEGIN INSERT INTO bills_log (bill_id, quote_id, address, squareFeet, price, username, bill_status, createdAt, note) VALUES (NEW.bill_id, NEW.quote_id, NEW.address, NEW.squareFeet, NEW.price, NEW.username, NEW.bill_status, NEW.createdAt, NEW.note);
+CREATE TRIGGER `after_bill_insert` AFTER INSERT ON `bills` FOR EACH ROW BEGIN
+    -- Insert into bills_log when a new bill is added INSERT INTO bills_log (bill_id, quote_id, address, squareFeet, price, username, bill_status, createdAt, note) VALUES (NEW.bill_id, NEW.quote_id, NEW.address, NEW.squareFeet, NEW.price, NEW.username, NEW.bill_status, NEW.createdAt, NEW.note);
 END
 $$
 DELIMITER ;

 DELIMITER $$
-CREATE TRIGGER `after_bill_update` AFTER UPDATE ON `bills` FOR EACH ROW BEGIN INSERT INTO bills_log (bill_id, quote_id, address, squareFeet, price, username, bill_status, createdAt, note, paidAt) VALUES (NEW.bill_id, NEW.quote_id, NEW.address, NEW.squareFeet, NEW.price, NEW.username, NEW.bill_status, OLD.createdAt, NEW.note, NEW.paidAt);
+CREATE TRIGGER `after_bill_update` AFTER UPDATE ON `bills` FOR EACH ROW BEGIN
+    -- Insert into bills_log when a bill is updated INSERT INTO bills_log (bill_id, quote_id, address, squareFeet, price, username, bill_status, createdAt, note, paidAt) VALUES (NEW.bill_id, NEW.quote_id, NEW.address, NEW.squareFeet, NEW.price, NEW.username, NEW.bill_status, OLD.createdAt, NEW.note, NEW.paidAt);
 END
 $$
 DELIMITER ;